SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 ## Game Design Rationale
+### Core Design Principles

+The Malfunctioning AI heavily encourages player interaction:
+- Between the AI and their cyborgs: it is very difficult for a malfunctioning AI to accomplish their objectives without the help of their cyborgs.
+Cyborgs are capable of directly interacting with physical components that the AI cannot, such as gas pumps, autolathes and wires.
+Meanwhile, many of the AI's malfunction modules directly interact with cyborgs to help increase their potential.
+Engineering cyborgs specifically can also help reinforce the AI's core to build defenses against crew, especially if the AI chooses to activate the Doomsday Device.
+- Between the crew: it is very difficult for a lone crew member to combat the AI and win.
+Deactivating a malfunctional AI requires several items from various departments; an intellicard from Cargo or the Research Director, insulated gloves, methods of breaching walls and airlocks such as explosives, structural damage, welding protection or tools and the manpower to survive the AI's efforts to defend themselves.
+- Between the AI and the crew: a malfunctioning AI may have to attempt to manipulate the crew into performing certain actions that will benefit them in the long run, such as setting distro to maximum pressure or building cyborgs if the AI currently does not have the cyborgs or processing power to allow cyborgs to do it.
+They may also have to attempt to fabricate stories to deceive the crew, either to cover for an action they or their cyborgs performed or to elicit a particular response, such as attempting to provoke Security into killing a particular character on sight or making them believe there is a serious threat to the station such as a revolution.

 The Malfunctioning AI also serves to make the commonly complained-about "validhunting AI" less effective, as the AI can no longer be automatically trusted.
 An AI accusing a player of a crime could be doing it to distract Security from the real threat -- themselves.